nlpdata/dialogre/README.md

 **TODO**:

 - [x] Release DialogRE
-- [ ] Release a Chinese version of DialogRE (summer 2020)
+- [x] Release a Chinese version of DialogRE (summer 2020)
-- [ ] Fix the annotation errors in DialogRE and release an updated English version (summer 2020)
+- [x] Fix the annotation errors in DialogRE and release an updated English version (summer 2020)
+- [ ] Baseline results for the updated version (coming soon)